 Yom Kippur, literally meaning the "Day of Atonement," is the holiest day of the Jewish year.
-It is observed eight days after Rosh Hashanah, the Jewish New Year.
+It is observed following Rosh Hashanah, the Jewish New Year.
 Many believe that on Rosh Hashanah God determines our fate for the coming year, inscribing all of our names in the Books of Life and Death, and on Yom Kippur, the judgment entered in these books is sealed (hence the holiday greeting "Gmar Chatimah Tova"—May you be sealed for good).

 The days between Rosh Hashanah and Yom Kippur are called the Ten Days of Repentance or the Days of Awe.
 Yom Kippur is, essentially, our last chance to demonstrate repentance so God will seal us in the Book of Life in the upcoming year.
 As repentance is the theme of the day, Yom Kippur is a day of "self-denial" (Lev.
 23-27) with the goal of cleansing ourselves of sins.
 Prayer services on Yom Kippur are lengthy and solemn, and a 25-hour fast is kept.